 It is recommended that you meet with your professor prior to submitting this form.
 Please refer to Honors Student Contract Course Policies and What Makes an Honors Course an Honors Course? documents for additional details about Honors Contracts.

-The Honors Contract Form is due on December 7 for spring 2019 classes.
+The Honors Contract Form is due on Friday, May 1 for fall 2020 classes.
 Once students submit the Honors Student Contract Proposal form, the professor listed on the Contract will be asked to review and submit the final proposal to the Honors College.
 Students should email the professor to notify them when the contract proposal form has been submitted so they can be on the lookout for an email to review and submit the final proposal.
 Students should also let the professor know that that email may go to the "junk" or "clutter" folder of their email.
-The Honors Contract Faculty Review is due December 14.
-Students will receive a decision about Honors Contract Proposals by December 21 with further instructions.
+The Honors Contract Faculty Review is due by Friday, May 15.
+Students will receive a decision about Honors Contract Proposals by Friday, May 22 with further instructions.

 Faculty — At the end of the contract period (semester or summer term), the instructor shall submit the grade of P (pass) or NP (no-pass) in the iROAR system for the HON 4000 section assigned to the contract.